axoflow/axosyslog-core-docs/content/docs/chapter-install/syslog-ng-compile-options/_index.md

   - *--disable-snmp* Disable SNMP support.
 By default, SNMP support is enabled if the libsnmp-dev library is detected.

   - *--enable-amqp* Enable the amqp destination (enabled by default).
-The source of the RabbitMQ client is included in the source code package of {{% productparam "abbrev" %}}.
+The source of the RabbitMQ client is included in the source code package of {{% param "product.abbrev" %}}.
 To use an external client instead, use the **--with-librabbitmq-client=system** compiling option.
 For details on using this destination, see {{% xref "/docs/chapter-destinations/configuring-destinations-amqp/_index.md" %}}.

   - *--enable-debug* Include debug information.